GSI-CS-CO/bel_projects/modules/wb_dma/docs/Architecture.md

 Each channel only has one descriptor active.
 If the amount of channels is too little the firmware will have to stall and write the new descriptors as soon as a channel has cleared.

+## Descriptor Loading

+The descriptor gets loaded with the read master and should be saved in the channel.
+Right now that connection does not exist yet as the interface is wrong and the control logic is not implemented in the read master and channel.
+The channel should accept data when an ACK arrives and then skip to the next data word.

+## Buffer Architecture

+The data buffer is only implemented once and is shared by all descriptors.
+This means a transfer shouldn't be paused (if it doesn't get repeated?).
+The channels should contain the descriptor data and any benchmarking or information registers.

 # “Flow Chart”

 ## New Data from Host